Aylsham Outstation was located in a large town house called ‘The Beeches’, in the historic market town of Aylsham, North Norfolk.

-The wireless set was installed in the family home’s coal cellar which at the time served as an air raid shelter.
+The wireless set was later installed in the family home’s coal cellar which at the time served as an air raid shelter.
 It was situated below the billiard room and accessed through a hatch in the floor concealed beneath a rug.
 The wireless was hidden in the former coal chute and concealed by an asbestos board to which an electric stove had been affixed.
 By pressing a catch, the board plus the adhering stove could be lifted off.
 Messages could be dropped down a pipe leading into the chute from the yard above.
-The aerial was disguised as a lightning conductor on the roof.
+The main chute had been paved in to match the patio of the courtyard.
+The aerial was disguised as a lightning conductor on the roof running up the chimney.

 At appointed times the messages were transmitted.
 Jill would be sent out at night, commonly on horseback, to deliver any messages they had received.
 The messages were hidden inside split tennis balls and deposited via a disguised pipe.

 Every now and again Signals Officers would visit to change the batteries and Jill Monk recalled they were fed well before leaving.